drewlyton/fair-play/personal/minimum-standards/cleaning.md

 	- Upstairs (including stairs) and Downstairs
 - Clean bathrooms once a week
 - Sweep downstairs hard surfaces daily
-- Take care of messes that inhibit daily work/life and/or is unhygenic.
+- Take care of messes that inhibit daily work/life and/or is harmful to our health.